A two-layer team-assembly model for invention networks

+The identifications (IDs) of rights holders and inventors are necessary to conduct this study.
+Assigning IDs to the rights holders is easy because their names and addresses give us sufficient information.
+Companies are extracted from the rights holders based on their names.
+The corporate statuses in the rights holders' names provide the information in the JP data set.
+The US data set contains information that has already been added.
+In contrast, inventors are identified by name, address, and company.
+The details of the process are explained in \ref{cha:invid}.

+Another process is conducted to connect each inventor with a company.
+An inventor is connected to a company, (1) if an inventor can be found on a patent applied for by a certain company, or (2) if an inventor can be found in patents jointly applied for by companies and there is only one common company in the companies.
+Since most Japanese inventors' addresses contain names of companies, that information is also used.

-As previously mentioned, it is becoming more common for teams of inventors to apply for a patents, and also, the quality of the patents are better than those authored by solo inventors \cite{Wuchty07}.
-However, it is less common for more than one company to jointly appliy for a patent.
-This is because a company cannot sell or license a jointly applied patent without the consent of others.
-The percentage of patents jointly applied for by multiple companies to all patents is 1.5\% in the United States \cite{Hagedoorn03} \footnote{On the basis of the definition in this paper, we found that the percentage of inter-company patents was 1.0\%}, 3.6\% in Europe \cite{TerWal08}, and 7.8\% in Japan.
-The difference is based on the laws and customs of the individual countries.
-For example, joint applications between companies in the U.S. are considered to be the second best \cite{Hagedoorn03}.
-On the basis of a survey, the actual percentages was estimated to be around 20\% \cite{Giuri06}.
-Therefore, we can assume that even though the percentages based on patents are small, there are more actual collaborations between companies than those indicated by the percentages.
+It has been more common for teams of inventors to apply for patents, and such patents statistically have better impact (more citations) than those authored by solo inventors \cite{Wuchty07}.
+However, it is less common for more than one company to jointly apply for patents.
+This is because no company can sell or license a patent jointly applied for without the consent of the others.
+Also, joint applications are more costly than other solutions such as solo applications with contracts for sharing benefits, and consequently, joint applications between companies are considered to be ``second best'' \cite{Hagedoorn03}.
+The number of patents jointly applied for by multiple companies account for 1.5\% of all patents in the United States and 7.8\% in Japan.

-Table \ref{tbl:overview} summarizes the fundamental data from the two datasets.
-The percentages of companies' patents are apparently different; 24.7\% in the US and 86.2\% in Japan.
-Patents are strongly based on the laws of countries, and the innovation strategies of governments underlie these laws.
-Therefore, it is no surprise if they have differences.
-If inventors belong to companies in Japan, the rights of the patents basically belong to the companies.
-In comparison, about 80\% of patents in the U.S. are invented at companies \cite{Hall00}.
-Since there are large differences in the actual percentage (24.7\%) and the empirical percentage (about 80\%), we know that the U.S. has customs that are different to those in Japan.